Zhuxingxing45/LFMC/README.md

 run_evaluation.sh — Evaluates the fine-tuned model and aggregates results.

-Note: These scripts assume that configuration files and data paths are properly set, valid API keys are available, and sufficient GPU resources are provided.
+<small>Note: These scripts assume that configuration files and data paths are properly set, valid API keys are available, and sufficient GPU resources are provided.</small>
 ---

 ## Usage Instructions